delameter/pytermor/docs/pages/guide-lo/advanced-seq-types.rst

 - **Fe**-class sequences are the most common ones and 99% of the sequences you will ever encounter will be of **Fe** class.
-ECMA-48 names them "C1 set sequences", and their *introducer* byte (the one right after escape byte) is from :hex:`0x40` to :hex:`0x5F` range (|u45x|).
+ECMA-48 names them "C1 set sequences", and their *classifier* byte (the one right after escape byte) is from :hex:`0x40` to :hex:`0x5F` range (|u45x|).

   These sequences are implemented in `SequenceFe` parent class, which is then